moderndatacompany/dataos.info/docs/interfaces/data_product_hub/recipe.md

 # Recipe

-In this section, we will explore a recipe to explore Data Product Hub.
+In this section, we will explore a recipe to explore Data Product Hub using a real life use case.

 ## Problem Statement